This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Transcription in Prokaryotes : Elongation”.

 Explanation: The beta subunit of the RNA polymerase is mainly sensitive to Rifampicin.
 Thus the re-constructed RNA pol is overall Rifampicin resistant and transcription rate will be normal.

 7. You add labeled Uridine analogue to the mixture of DNA and RNA pol in vitro.
 What are you trying to determine?

 b) Processivity of RNA pol

 d) Length of DNA already transcribed

-Explanation: The Uridine analogue can base pair with the RNA pol enzyme when there is presence of a complementary strand (here DNA).
-Thus, its incorporation and cross linking will confirm presence of RNA-DNA hybrid.
+Explanation: The Uridine analogue can base pair with the RNA pol enzyme when there is a presence of a complementary strand (here DNA).
+Thus, its incorporation and cross linking will confirm the presence of RNA-DNA hybrid.
 We use labeled NTP to detect the other processes mentioned.